crypto-club/nft/README.md

 <br>

 ### Crypto?
-Need more information on Crypto?
-Check this link out [CRYPTO](https://crypto-club.github.io/)
+-Need more information on Crypto? *Check this link out [CRYPTO](https://crypto-club.github.io/)*
 <br>

 ### Support or Contact
-Having trouble? [contact support](https://crypto-club.github.io/contact-us/) and we’ll help you sort it out.
+-Having trouble, Need a consulation? [contact support](https://crypto-club.github.io/contact-us/) and we’ll help you sort it out.